Work Package 1

 Comparative Health Care analysis and cost-effectiveness

-WP5’s overarching aim will be the development of a robust decision analytic framework capable of modelling the relative costs, risks and benefits of introducing PERFORM’s new approach to diagnose and manage febrile children across different European health care settings.
-This framework will be informed by data collated from the other Work-Packages (primarily WP1) but also through healthcare provider and patient surveys.
+WP5’s overarching aim was the development of a robust decision analytic framework capable of modelling the relative costs, risks, and benefits of introducing PERFORM’s new approach to diagnose and manage febrile children across different European health care settings.
+This framework was informed by data collated from the other Work-Packages (primarily WP1) but also through the healthcare provider and patient surveys.

-In order to effectively measure the impact and costs of the new diagnostic approach, WP5’s model framework will take into account a detailed description of current pathways, practices and associated costs across the various existing health care models, at the European level.
+In order to effectively measure the impact and costs of the new diagnostic approach, WP5’s model framework took into account a detailed description of current pathways, practices and associated costs across the various existing health care models, at the European level.

-WP5 will be led by LSHTM – London School of Hygiene and Tropical Medicine in the UK.
+WP5 was led by LSHTM – London School of Hygiene and Tropical Medicine in the UK.

 Work Package 6